 Sharing a Mutex<T> Between Multiple Threads

-Now, let’s try to share a value between multiple threads using Mutex<T>.
+Now let’s try to share a value between multiple threads using Mutex<T>.
 We’ll spin up 10 threads and have them each increment a counter value by 1, so the counter goes from 0 to 10.
-The next example in Listing 16-13 will have a compiler error, and we’ll use that error to learn more about using Mutex<T> and how Rust helps us use it correctly.
+The example in Listing 16-13 will have a compiler error, and we’ll use that error to learn more about using Mutex<T> and how Rust helps us use it correctly.

 src/main.rs